Build first, then design

 In Fill mode, click and drag the image directly to choose which part is in focus — useful for keeping faces or key subjects centred rather than cropped out.Saving your settings

-Crop settings are saved per proposal automatically.
-If you want the same positioning to carry through to future proposals using that image, check “Save as default for this image” before closing the viewport — this stores the crop preference on the image itself so it applies wherever the image is used.Card Styles
+Crop settings are saved per Journey automatically.
+If you want the same positioning to carry through to future Journeys using that image, check “Save as default for this image” before closing the viewport - this stores the crop preference on the image itself so it applies wherever the image is used.Card Styles

 For Flow and Magazine layouts, you can customise how individual service cards look directly in the preview.
 Hover over any service card to reveal the four-square icon in the top right corner of the card.
 Available styles:| Style | What it looks like |